How to Convert a MP4 to Apple ProRes to Edit in FCPX

 If you're a video enthusiast and fond of edit your videos to make them distinctive on a Mac, you then may be likely to use iMovie application to accomplish the task.
 As a consumer-level video editing program preinstalled in Mac out of the box, iMovie allows film freaks to do all of the basic editing for video clips and does offer advanced options to create Hollywood-style trailers and stunning 4K-resolution movies.
 See also: Rip a DVD to edit in iMovie.

 Feature-rich and marvelous as it though, iMovie is pretty picky about the video format.
 You can import movies well in DV, HDV, AVCHD, Apple Intermediate Codec, Apple Animation Codec or H.264, but notable MKV (What's it?) is excluded in the supported list.
 If that's the case, you'll need to convert MKV files to something that iMovie can work with before opening them in iMovie.

 Is there a way or utility that can convert MKV to be editable in iMovie application?
 Absolutely YES!
 Video Converter for Mac, an utility that stands out from thousands of converters on the market, helps you do it well.
 It is very quick, and very easy.
 Apart from converting MKV to iMovie format for editing purpose, it can also handle virtually any video and audio formats with high efficiency.
 What's more, it comes with built-in device presets for iPhone, iPad, Apple TV, different kinds of Android smartphones and so on, giving users the best possible output result.

 If you want to do MKV conversion or any other video conversion tasks on a Windows based computer, please turn to Video Converter for Windows.
-It also features a video downloading function that lets you grab favorite videos off from 2500+ video-sharing sites.

 Step 1: Load source .mkv file(s)